 Types of Cases We Handle

 There are many different types of accidents that may be caused by another’s negligence.
-Our Fort Worth personal injury lawyers are qualified to handle the following types of cases:
+Our injury attorneys are licensed and qualified to handle the following types of cases:

 If you believe you were injured in an accident caused by another person, corporation or entity, it is important to have your claim reviewed by a knowledgeable attorney.
 He or she will help you determine if you have a case against the at-fault party that caused the accident.